Associated graded of Hodge modules and categorical sl_2 actions: Introduction

 \subsection{The associated graded of the equivalence}

 One of the main applications of categorical $\sl_2$ actions (and the reason we studied them in \cite{CKL1}) is that they can be used to construct equivalences.
-More precisely, given a categorical $\sl_2$-action on some categories $\D(\l), \l \in \Z$ we obtain an equivalence of categories $\T: \D(\l) \rightarrow \D(-\l) $, which categorifies the quantum Weyl group element of $U_q(\sl_2)$. $\T$ is defined as the iterated cone of the ``Rickard complex''
+More precisely, given a categorical $\sl_2$ action on some categories $\D(\l), \l \in \Z$ Chuang-Rouquier \cite{CR} defined an equivalence of categories $\T: \D(\l) \rightarrow \D(-\l) $, which categorifies the quantum Weyl group element of $U_q(\sl_2)$. $\T$ is defined as the iterated cone of the ``Rickard complex''

 If one applies this construction to the categorical $\sl_2$ actions discussed above we obtain equivalences

 Remarkably, both these equivalences have simpler and more explicit descriptions.